Chart Color Schemes

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Phillip has 43 active public transport stops.
-These include a mix of train and bus services.
-There are 28 routes serving these stops, providing a total of 4,697 weekly passenger trips.
+Phillip has 43 active public transport stops, operating a mix of train and bus services.
+These stops are served by 28 individual routes, collectively offering 4,697 weekly passenger trips.
+Transport accessibility is rated excellent, with residents typically located 160 meters from the nearest stop.

 Frequently Asked Questions - Transport